The process of pottery making

 The clay is then centered on the wheel and worked until the desired form is created

 First Firing - Bisque.
-I slow fire my greenware and use a hold at 185 degrees of 2 to 6 hours just to make sure my ware is fully dry.
+After a few days of drying, I slow fire the greenware and use a hold at 185 degrees of 2 to 6 hours just to make sure my ware is fully dry.
 This keeps it from going to the boiling point which would explode the pots.
-The top temperature reached is around 1945 degrees F.
+The top temperature reached is around 1945F degrees.